zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Claire says, “That’s what sets us apart from our co mpetitors.”
 “To set something or someone apart” (apart) means to make yourself un ique, to make yourself better than other people, to separate yourself, or we might say, “to differentiate” yourself – to make yourself different from other pe ople.
 Your “competitors” (competitors) are the other companies in the same k ind of work that you are, that are trying to get the same clients that you are.

 Claire says, “If you fall short of your expected pr o bono hours, believe me, you’ll hear about it.”
 The expression “to fall short” is a  verb meaning to not do as well as you are expected to do.
 The phrase “believe me” is used to emphasize that what you are saying to this person is true.
 You may  say, for example, “Believe me, I understand your problems.”
-You are assuring t he person that you understand them.
+You are assuring the person that you understand them.
 You are telling them that “what I am telling you is true.”

 You could use this in lots of different circumstanc es.
 Whenever you think the person may not believe you or think that you’re tel ling the truth or are being completely honest, you might use this expression, “ believe me.”
 “Believe me, I really want to go to this show, but I’m busy at hom e tonight.”
 Perhaps the person doesn’t believe that you really want to go to this show, so that’s an example of how you would use that particular phrase.